teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 Based on the goal of the project, the GM will tell you the clock(s) to create and suggest a method by which you might make progress.

 In order to work on a project, you might first have to achieve the means to pursue it—which can be a project in itself.
 For example, you might want to make friends with a member of the City Council, but you have no connection to them.
-You could first work on a project to **Consort** in their circles so you have the opportunity to meet one of them.
+You could first work on a project to **Negotiate** in their circles so you have the opportunity to meet one of them.
 Once that's accomplished, you could start a new project to form a friendly relationship.

 ### Recover

 When you recover, you seek treatment and heal your harm.
 You might visit a physicker who can stitch your wounds and soothe your mind with anatomical science or a witch who specializes in healing charms and restorative alchemy.
 If you don't have a contact or fellow PC who can provide treatment, you can use the **acquire asset** activity to gain access to a healer, who can provide service for the whole crew.

 Recovery is like a long-term project.
-Your healer rolls (**Tinker** for a PC with the **Physicker** special ability or the **quality** level of an NPC) and then you mark a number of segments on your **healing clock**. **1-3**: one segment, **4/5**: two segments, **6**: three segments, **critical**: five segments.
+Your healer rolls (**Engineer** for a PC with the **Physicker** special ability or the **quality** level of an NPC) and then you mark a number of segments on your **healing clock**. **1-3**: one segment, **4/5**: two segments, **6**: three segments, **critical**: five segments.

 When you fill your healing clock, reduce each instance of harm on your sheet by one level, then clear the clock.
 If you have more segments to mark, they "roll over."